What Is The Medicare Safety Net?

 Three different thresholds (how much you need to have been left out of pocket or paid in ‘gap fees’ before receiving a higher Medicare benefit for services) apply to match the different types of Medicare Safety Nets.

-- EMSN – Concessional and Family Tax Benefit (FTB) Part A
+- Extended Medicare Safety Net (EMSN) – Concessional and Family Tax Benefit (FTB) Part A

 Service Australia’s Threshold Amounts for Medicare Safety Nets